jasonacox/tinytuya/examples/README.md

 ## Tuya Cloud API Examples

 [cloud.py](cloud.py) -  Example that uses the Tinytuya `Cloud` class and functions to access the Tuya Cloud API to pull device information and control the device via the cloud.

+## Multi-Threaded Example

+[threading.py](threading.py) - Example that uses python threading to connect to multiple devices and listen for updates.